ycpcs/cs497-spring2019/labs/lab02.md

 title: "Lab 2"
 ---

-# Lab 2 - Password CRacking
+# Lab 2 - Password Cracking

 In this lab you will be using a password cracking tool called John the Ripper.
 [Binary](https://www.openwall.com/john/) or the [repo](https://github.com/magnumripper/JohnTheRipper).